 For all the hand-wringing, the problems that affected Olympians and tourists were relatively benign.
 Olympic pool water turned green.
 Some stadiums were largely empty.
-A few visitors were mugged, but the most harrowing tale -- four U.S. swimmers pulled from their taxi and robbed at gunpoint -- turned out to have been grossly exaggerated.
+A few visitors were mugged, but the most harrowing tale four US swimmers pulled from their taxi and robbed at gunpoint - turned out to have been grossly exaggerated.
 And as for the Zika-virus paranoia, it will take time to figure out whether tourists contracted it at the games.

-For many of Rio's residents, Sunday night's closing ceremony signals a return to rising levels of crime and a countrywide recession.
+For many of Rio's residents, Sunday night's closing ceremony signals a return to recession and rising crime levels.
 The massive investment in infrastructure and the hospitality industry that helped blunt the local effect of Brazil's rising unemployment is finished.
 The 85,000 soldiers and police who flooded Rio to safeguard the sporting event will eventually return to their usual posts.

-"Robberies of high-profile athletes -- real or imagined -- were in many ways distractions for many of us who live here from the real story," said Robert Muggah, a security analyst at the Igarape Institute in Rio de Janeiro.
+"Robberies of high-profile athletes - real or imagined - were in many ways distractions for many of us who live here from the real story," said Robert Muggah, a security analyst at the Igarape Institute in Rio de Janeiro.